biostatpzeng/pingzeng/README.md

 + 2017-11-04 to present   : Postdoctoral Fellow, Cancer Center, Xuzhou Medical University

-+ 2012-12-01 to 2018-07-02: Assistant Lecturer, Department of Biostatistics, Xuzhou Medical University
++ 2012-12-01 to 2018-07-02: Lecturer, Department of Biostatistics, Xuzhou Medical University

 + 2012-12-01 to 2018-07-02: Lecturer, Department of Biostatistics, Xuzhou Medical University